SAP-samples/btp-kyma-identity-management/README.md

 ## How to Provide Feedback?

 Have you found the enablement material easy to understand?
 Are you missing something?
 What can we improve?
-[Share your feedback](https://github.com/SAP-samples/btp-kyma-identity-management/issues/new/choose), so that we can improve the documentation and provide a better material for future stakeholders.
+[Share Your Feedback](https://github.com/SAP-samples/btp-kyma-identity-management/issues/new/choose), so that we can improve the documentation and provide a better material for future stakeholders.

 ## What's New